-A place for beasts to gather and indulge this Summer.
+A place for beasts to gather and indulge.

 Founded in 1729, Maison Ruinart is the very first established champagne house.
 With a rich and complex history, the Maison has never stopped developing and promoting its own special art of living, echoing the Enlightenment period during which it was created.
 In a context where French philosophy and culture had great influence, the know-how of Maison Ruinart shone like a beacon.

 Very early on, the Maison decided to use the rare and precious chardonnay grape to produce its cuvées.
 Elegance, purity, know-how and light are the watchwords for the world's finest champagne house.
 These qualities are the key to the success of Ruinart’s exceptional wines - both in France and internationally - which are now produced by Frédéric Panaïotis, the Maison’s Cellar Master.